 M/S (Terrell/Thilo): To approve the First Reading of Board Policy III.W., Higher Education Research Council Policy.
-Motion carried 7-0.
+Motion carried 7-0, Lewis not present.

-4. Approval of Temporary and Proposed Rule - Computer Based Alternative Routes
+4. Approval of Temporary and Proposed Rule - Computer Based Alternative Routes information.

 Marilyn Davis noted this item is a follow-up on the discussion at the January Board meeting and the proposed change clarifies the Board's intent.